 Coastal Deserts

-These are generally hospitable and don't have the extreme temperature fluctuation that other types experience.
-Life is more abundant here, the soil less acidic, and tend to be arid due to adjacent topography such as mountain ranges or lakes and waterway networks that draw off most of the precipitation that they would otherwise experience (4).
-Coastal deserts experience a brief winter of moderate average temperatures of 5�C/41�F for winter while summer typical reaches an average of between a mild 13�C/55�F to warmer 24�C/75�F. The precipitation is lower, and this type of desert is better at retaining what little moisture it harnesses - on average around 5 inches or 13cm annually.
+Coastal deserts are generally hospitable and don't have the extreme temperature fluctuation that other types experience.
+These deserts form primarily due to cold ocean currents that cool the air and create atmospheric stability, preventing moisture from reaching inland areas.
+Life is more abundant here, and the soil is less acidic compared to other desert types.
+Coastal deserts experience a brief winter of moderate average temperatures of 5°C/41°F, while summer typically reaches an average between a mild 13°C/55°F and warmer 24°C/75°F. The precipitation is lower-averaging around 5 inches or 13 cm annually-but this type of desert is better at retaining what little moisture it receives.

 Cold Deserts

-Not the first thing that comes to mind when we think about deserts but located in the most extreme latitudes, they fall into two broad types:
+Not the first thing that comes to mind when we think about deserts, but located in the most extreme latitudes, they fall into two broad types:

 - A long way from coastal areas and in a cold zone, receiving low precipitation

-- In proximity to mountain ranges which draw away precipitation that might otherwise have created tundra or plains
+- In proximity to mountain ranges, which draw away precipitation that might otherwise have created tundra or plains

-Hot & Dry Deserts
+Hot and Dry Deserts

-What we think of as the “typical” desert, usually indicated with the sand dunes of North Africa and the Middle East, isn't quite as empty, hot or bleak as we might think.
-While they do have hot summers (43-48C or 110-120F), the annual average is a much cooler 20-25C or 68-77F.
-Night temperatures are an average 10C or 50F.
-They also experience cold winters, a season in which the low levels of precipitation usually fall to -18C.
-Summer night-time temperatures drop considerably which is why the annual averages are so extreme.
-Surface albedo is high - heat acquired during the day is radiated at night.
-This type experiences no more than 11” (28cm) of rainfall annually while many experience even less than that.
-Evidence from The Atacama Desert, for example, suggests that some areas have never experienced precipitation.
-Their barren appearance is broken by the occasional tree; shade and coverage is rare, and this is where you are most likely to see sand dunes.
+What we think of as the "typical" desert, usually indicated with the sand dunes of North Africa and the Middle East, isn't quite as empty, hot, or bleak as we might think.
+While they do have hot summers (43-48°C or 110-120°F), the annual average is a much cooler 20-25°C or 68-77°F. Night temperatures are an average of 10°C or 50°F. They also experience cold winters, a season in which the low levels of precipitation usually fall to -18°C. Summer nighttime temperatures drop considerably, which is why the annual averages are so extreme.
+Surface albedo is high-heat acquired during the day is radiated at night.
+This type experiences no more than 10 inches (25 cm) of rainfall annually, while many experience even less than that.
+Evidence from the Atacama Desert, for example, suggests that some areas have never experienced precipitation.
+Their barren appearance is broken by the occasional tree; shade and coverage are rare, and this is where you are most likely to see sand dunes.

 Semi-Arid Deserts

-A Brief History of the Use, Study, and Conservation, of Deserts
+A Brief History of the Use, Study, and Conservation of Deserts

 In Antiquity